 It is strongly recommended not to include textbooks, teaching aids, lecture notes and other educational literature in the article.

 - Relevance.
 For a representative review of the literature it is necessary that the sources were relevant.
-We recommend to have in the list of literature at least 8 articles from scientific journals not older than 10 years, 6 of them not older than 3 years.
+We recommend to have in the list of literature at least 6 articles from scientific journals not older than 5 years.

 - Geography.
 According to the requirements of the journal, the literature review should confirm the lack of a solution to the stated goal in the world literature, and therefore recommend that you have in the references not only your country but also foreign publications.
 The recommended volume is not less than half of the total number of sources in the literature list.
 Foreign sources are publications published in a foreign journal (not your country).
 The language of publication in this case is irrelevant.